Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

 At the core of the infection mechanism is a probabilistic model that governs both transmission and state progression.
 When a susceptible agent encounters an infectious one, infection occurs only if multiple independent probability checks succeed:

-where $u_1, u_2, u_3 \sim U(0,1)$ are random values drawn from a uniform distribution, $p_{\text{spread}}$ is the infectious agent’s ability to transmit, $p_{\text{infect}}$ is the susceptibility of the recipient, $\rho$ is the global infection ratio, and $N_{\max}$ is the maximum number of infections allowed per source agent.
+where $u_1, u_2, u_3 \sim U(0,1)$ are random values drawn from a uniform distribution, $p_{\text{spread}}$ is the infectious agent’s ability to transmit, $p_{\text{infect}}$ is the susceptibility of the recipient, $\rho$ is the global infection ratio, $c_i$ is the source agent’s current infection count, and $N_{\max}$ is the maximum number of infections allowed per source agent.
 Only when all four conditions hold does the susceptible agent become exposed.

 Suppose that agent $i$ can infect at most $N_{\max}$ other agents during its infectious period.
 For each meeting between an infectious source $i$ and a susceptible recipient $r$, infection occurs according to a factored probability model: